-HEAL SPotlight: The Town of Haymarket, Virginia
+HEAL Town SPotlight: Haymarket, VA

 In 2013, the Town of Haymarket, Virginia passed a HEAL resolution to encourage healthier environments for their residents and staff.
 Their resolution included goals related to a built environment that enables physical activity and active transportation and provides fresh and healthy food access.
 Further, they sought to facilitate a healthier workplace through supporting health and wellness policies and practices among municipal staff.
 For the past five years, the Town has worked to accomplish its resolution goals and launch new programs and practices to enable healthier choices for residents and visitors.